MikeWeiZhou/ci-dashboard/docs/howto_run_dashboard_tests.md

-# How To Run Continuous Integration Dashboard Tests
+# How To Run Dashboard Tests

 ## 1. Install Dashboard Server
 Install and configure all software as described in *docs/howto_setup_and_run_dashboard.md*